 Chemical Biology and Synthetic Chemistry

-Research in Synthetic Chemistry at TIFR merges the fields of organic chemistry, coordination chemistry, and materials to create novel molecules and platforms for a variety of applications ranging from sensors for in vivo imaging to dyes for solar cells.
+Research in Synthetic Chemistry at TIFR merges the fields of organic chemistry, coordination chemistry, and materials to create novel molecules and platforms for a variety of applications ranging from sensors for in vivo imaging and drug candidates for treatment of diseases to dyes for solar cells.

-Students in the Chemical Biology program thus have the opportunity to work in this newly emerging interface and delve in the biological pathways of neurodegeneration, imaging metal ions and neurotransmitters in vivo, and developing probes for visualizing cell death and autophagy.
+Students in the Chemical Biology program thus have the opportunity to work in this newly emerging interface and delve into examining biological pathways of neurodegeneration, developing and applying medicinal chemistry principles, imaging metal ions and neurotransmitters in vivo, and developing probes for visualizing cell death and autophagy.